 At present, I am developing my love of natural dyes by attending courses and experimenting at home with plant dyes.
 It’s an important subject too as we look to our world, looking after it and how we live in it!

-In February 2014 I worked at and attended a conference ‘Colours of Nature’ in Kolkata, India organised by Sutra.
+In 2017 and 2014 I had the opportunity to work at and attended natural dye conferences in Kolkata, India organised by Sutra.
 Sutra is an inspiring non-profit organisation promoting and preserving Indian textile heritage.
 I also represented Sutra in Taiwan at the International Forum on Natural Dyes and Weft Taiwan in October 2014.
 These visits were incredibly enriching and unique experiences where we met scientists, designers, artists and students from around the world, whom we shared an affinity with all things natural.

 As I delve deeper into this world of natural dyes, I am gaining knowledge and skills.
 From this, I hope to use my wealth of design skills and collaborate further with these artists and makers.
 So a collection/exhibition is in the making!
 Watch this space!